Anisotropic Green Coordinates: Discussion

 \section{Discussion}

-~ In the previous section, we derived the expression for anisotropic Green coordinates and obtained their closed-form representation.
-In this section, we will clarify the geometric interpretation of anisotropic Green coordinates in comparison to the isotropic counterparts and present a proof.
-Furthermore, we will emphasize the essential value of considering problems from an anisotropic perspective.
-We have the following observation when ignoring the effect of the scale factor $s_j$: the two approaches below are equivalent: 1.
-Given an input, first multiply the input globally, including the source cage, target cage, and the object, by $\mathbf{A}^{-1/2}$, then apply the isotropic deformation, and finally multiply globally by $\mathbf{A}^{1/2}$; 2.
-Using the anisotropic Green coordinates for the source and target cage.
-However, we believe that there are still important points to illustrate the value of deriving the anisotropic Green coordinates.
-First, our method provides a geometric interpretation of the integral formula in terms of the anisotropic Laplacian equation.
+~ In this section, we mainly derive the geometric interpretation of anisotropic Green coordinates in comparison to the isotropic counterparts, and demonstrate the quasi-conformality of our method.
+Furthermore, we emphasize the essential value of addressing problems from an anisotropic perspective.

+We have the following observation when ignoring the effect of the scale factor $s_j$: the two approaches below are equivalent: \begin{enumerate}[leftmargin=*] \item Given an input, first apply a global multiplication by $\mathbf{A}^{-1/2}$ to the source cage, target cage, and the object; subsequently deform the object using the isotropic Green coordinates; and finally multiply globally by $\mathbf{A}^{1/2}$. \item Employ the anisotropic Green coordinates for the source and target cages. \end{enumerate} We will present the derivation of this equivalence subsequently.
+Despite the equivalence, we believe that there are still important points to illustrate the value of deriving the anisotropic Green coordinates.
+First, our method provides a geometric interpretation of Green’s identity derived from the anisotropic Laplace equation.
 Second, as deformation coordinates, they need to be expressed as functions relative to the original cage, rather than the cage has undergone a global transformation.
-Finally, when computing the Jacobian and Hessian of the coordinates, and applying the variational method for deformation control—which will be presented in Section~\ref{sec:6}—we require the expressions of $\phi_{i}^{\mathbf{A}}(\eta)$ and $\psi_{i}^{\mathbf{A}}(\eta)$ in terms of the anisotropic Green coordinates.
+Moreover, when performing the variational method for deformation control (which will be presented in Section~\ref{sec:6}), it is more intuitive to analyze directly from the closed-form anisotropic formulation as well as its gradient and Hessian.
+Most importantly, during user interaction, the deformation coordinates $\phi_{i}^{\mathbf{A}}(\eta)$ and $\psi_{j}^{\mathbf{A}}(\eta)$ typically need to be calculated only once for the input source cage, and subsequent deformations do not require recalculation.
+If calculated directly using anisotropic Green coordinates, according to Eq.~\eqref{eq:deformed_position_ani}, only $s_j$, $\mathbf{A}\tilde{\mathbf{n}}_{j}$ and $\tilde{\eta}$ are required to be computed every time.
+In contrast, if calculated from the perspective of the global transform, it is necessary to first compute the transformed target cage and normals, which increases the computational overhead.
+Furthermore, this study introduces a new perspective on cage-based and variational deformation.
+If the matrix $\mathbf{A}$ can be optimized, there is potential to further enhance the practical value of the method, which remains a direction for our future work.